What do you want to know?

 What nutrients does Mango provide for babies?

-Mango provides nutrients like fibre, vitamin A, vitamin C that support babies' growth and development.
+Mango provides nutrients like fibre, vitamin A, vitamin C, iron that support babies' growth and development.

 How long can I store Mango for babies?